 3.1 STRATEGY

-The 2013 study “encountered a tension between the twin aims of Output 5.
+The 2013 study “encountered a tension between the twin aims of (LIFT’s previous) Output 5.
 LIFT aims to both strengthen CSO capacity to implement funded projects, and to support a more broadly-defined civil society as a critical long-term actor in assuring food and livelihoods security in Myanmar”.
 This tension remains.

 The second aim remains largely un-operationalised, and in the past two years LIFT support for civil society’s contribution to the first aim has declined.
 LIFT is launching new activities in the Delta, Dry-Zone and Uplands and is committed to advancing both aims within these new windows.

 The strategy is not widely known or understood amongst LIFT stake-holders.
 Of the study informants (approx. 150) we anticipated that around one-third would have sufficient knowledge or relationship with LIFT to broadly describe the strategy.
 Ten were able to do so.
-External informants that could not included long-standing IP’s, CSO grant-recipients and civil society “beneficiaries” of on-grants or capacity-support.
+External informants that could not describe LIFT’s aims regarding civil society included long-standing IP’s, CSO grant recipients and civil society “beneficiaries” of sub-grants or capacity support.
 LIFT senior management also advised that the strategy was not embedded nor widely understood by some FMO staff at all levels.
 When we presented this finding to the FMO team, most appeared more surprised by the strategy than the finding.
 The study could not ascertain Fund Board perceptions, but it seems likely that full Board understanding and endorsement would have corrected this lack of awareness already.
 Minutes of the Board since start-2014 show one reference to “civil society”.
-It is also improbable that the strategy will be implemented until it is known.
+It is also improbable that the strategy will be implemented until it is known and internalised.

 The study proposes three alternative representations of the strategy.
 Each has been tested with a few of the study’s informants and each found some resonance.
 The key will be to find a representation that resonates firstly with LIFT’s internal stakeholders, so that they are able to more confidently communicate and implement it.